-Red on MUAC tape
+□ Red on MUAC tape

 The circumference of the arm is the distance around the arm.
-Measure the arm circumference of all children age 6 months up to 5 years with a MUAC tape.
+Measure the arm circumference of all children aged 6 months up to 5 years with a MUAC tape.
 A RED reading on the MUAC tape indicates severe malnutrition.

-Yellow colour on MUAC tape means that the child is moderately malnourished and should therefore be referred for supplementary feeding.

-A MUAC tape is easy to use to identify a child with a very small midupper arm circumference.
+Yellow colour on MUAC tape means that the child is moderately acute malnourished A MUAC tape is easy to use to identify a child with a very small mid-upper arm circumference.
 Review the instructions in the box on the next page.